 This section of the PRP clarifies how UW-Madison interprets and operationalizes UW-System code as it relates to disruption of freedom of expression3.
 The intent is to provide a clear sense of appropriate behavioral parameters for students and the processes related to addressing disruption.
 Because it is not possible to anticipate every scenario given the organic and emerging nature of freedom of expression, more specific questions should be directed to the Dean of Students Office.
 These standards and practices will be reviewed, and if needed, revised by the Student Affairs at the end of each academic year and publicized on their website and through various communication means on campus.

-Behaviors which occur during and near the time of an event.
+Behaviors that occur during and near the time of an event.

 Behaviors that occur at “university-run or university-authorized activities,” as noted in Section UWS 17.09(8)4 Such activities are usually one of the following: